 ACC222 Intermediate Accounting I (3-0-3)

-Intensive consideration is given to financial accounting
+This course gives intensive consideration to financial accounting

-theory and the current application of generally accepted
+theory and the current application of Generally Accepted

-accounting principles.
+Accounting Principles (GAAP).
 A significant amount of time is

 devoted to financial statement preparation and

 presentation.
 Emphasis is placed on the balance sheet and its

 of assets, and the time value of money.